fncbook/fnc/julia/chapter6.md

     title="Solution by Euler's method")
 ```

-We could define a different interpolant to get a smoother picture above, but the derivation of Euler's method assumed a piecewise linear interpolant.
+We could define a different interpolant to get a smoother picture above, but the derivation of Euler's method assumed a piecewise linear interpolant, and that sets the limit of its accuracy.
 We can instead request more steps to make the interpolant look smoother.

 ```{code-cell}
 t, u = FNC.euler(ivp, 50)